HISPlayer/UnityVisionOS-SDK/hisplayer-api.md

 #### protected long GetVideoDuration(int playerIndex)
 Provides information about the total duration in milliseconds, of the current video of a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected int GetVideoWidth(int playerIndex)
-Get the width of the current track of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected int GetVideoHeight(int playerIndex)
-Get the height of the current track of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### protected void SetMaxBitrate(int playerIndex, int bitrate)
-Set a new maximum bitrate (in bits per second) of a specific track.
-This doesn't disable ABR.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.